What is the meaning of H. Res. 114; what does it really do?

 - Backing up what you do with a snail-mail letter is a good choice.
 Again, if you wish you may include our letter and support documents with your snail mail letter; simply download and print from the top of this page.

-- Use the link above to find your Representative online; every office allows you to write your Rep and email through their website.
+- Use the link below to find your Representative online; every office allows you to write your Rep and email through their website.
 It’s quick, easy; take advantage!
 You may share the link for our packet to back-up your Ask–available Nov.
 6, 2019.